nf-core/oncoanalyser/docs/usage.md

 ### Compute resources

 The default compute resources (e.g. CPUs, RAM, disk space) configured in `oncoanalyser` may not be sufficient for one or more processes.
-To change the resource requests, please see the [max resources](https://nf-co.re/docs/usage/configuration#max-resources) and [tuning workflow resources](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources) sections of the nf-core website.
+To change the resource requests, please see the [tuning workflow resources](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources) and [max resources](https://nf-co.re/docs/usage/configuration#max-resources) sections of the nf-core website.

-Below are the settings per WiGiTS tool that Hartwig uses internally and recommends:
+Below are the settings per WiGiTS tool that Hartwig uses internally and recommends.
+For high depth samples (e.g. panel samples), you may need increase the memory for alignment, read processing (REDUX) and/or variant calling (SAGE or ESVEE) steps.

 ```groovy
 process {